john-z-yang/rrrrr-rs/README.md

 # RRRRR-RS &middot; [![Rust](https://github.com/john-z-yang/rrrrr-rs/actions/workflows/rust.yml/badge.svg)](https://github.com/john-z-yang/rrrrr-rs/actions/workflows/rust.yml)

 A compiler front-end and middle-end for [Revised(5) Scheme](https://conservatory.scheme.org/schemers/Documents/Standards/R5RS/HTML/).
-Next step: convince future me to write the back-end.
+Back-end and VM implementation are left as an exercise for my future self.

 This repository started as an excuse to learn Rust by implementing Flatt’s *Bindings as Sets of Scopes* algorithm from his [paper](docs/references/Binding%20as%20Sets%20of%20Scopes.pdf) and [Strange Loop 2016 talk](https://youtu.be/Or_yKiI3Ha4).